1) What is a board of directors?

 20) Are boards required to consider diversity when electing directors?

 With a few exceptions, there are no rules about board composition, but it is well recognized that diversity on boards contributes to better decision making.
-A number of states have mandated that companies have gender diverse boards so companies in those states will need to add women or pay a fine.
+In 2018, California became the first state in the nation to mandate that companies headquartered there have gender diverse boards or pay a penalty.
+Other states are considering similar legislation.